INDIAN2020/paypal-express-checkout/readme.txt

 4. Payment details

 == Changelog ==

+= 2.1.2 =
+* Now you can customize the look of the button

 = 2.1.1 =
 * Now you can define return and cancel URL in shortcode